Opposite of BELIEVE – 35 Antonyms With Sentence Examples

 Despise He believes in kindness.
 She despises acts of cruelty.

-READ: Opposite of LOGICAL THINKING - 35 Antonyms With Sentence Examples
+READ: Opposite of RESTRICTIVE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of BELIEVE